MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 ---
 # What Is Database DevOps?

-Some key attributes I've seen in companies that apply DevOps to their database:
+Attributes I've seen in companies that apply DevOps to their database:

 * Developers own database schema, workload, and performance
 * Developers debug, troubleshoot, and repair their own outages